 Habitat: The root system has rhizomes with many fibrous roots.
 Plants either form clumps or small colonies.
 The plant prefers light shade with partial sun, moderate moisture, rich soils, such as found in open woods or wood edges.

 Names: The former scientific name for this species was Aster cordifolius.
 All the new world asters, formerly in the genus Aster, have now been reclassified, most into the genus Symphyotrichum.
-The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair, all of which relates to a fine division by botanists of certain plant characteristics.
+The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair and, while obscure, it was first applied by Christian Gottfried Daniel Nees von Esenbeck in the 1800s in describing the type aster for the genus.
 The species name cordifolium means 'with heart-shaped leaves'.
 The author name for the plant classification - ‘G. L. Nesom’ is for Guy L. Nesom (b.
 1945) American botanist who has published papers on the nomenclature of asters.
 His work amended that of the original classifier - '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: The most likely species in our area to confuse with this one in overall appearance and especially in the shape of the lower leaves are the White Wood Aster, E. divaricata, or the Bigleaf Aster, Eurybia macrophylla.
 Differences are that E. macrophylla has white petals with little or no lilac color, and the flowers are in a flat-topped cluster.
 E. divaricata also has flat-topped clusters and has a group of basal leaves in addition to stem leaves.
 The ray petals of both Eurybia species also look different.